 Among new social media marketing opportunities, Instagram’s impressive growth is turning heads.
 Many brands are now heavily using the mobile app to boost their visual marketing strategy.

 The rise of management platforms that help measure Instagram activity is giving additional fuel to this already impressive adoption rate, and best practices in Instagram monitoring and analytics are arising.
-But why and how should businesses use Instagram?
+But why and how should businesses use Instagram for marketing?